Winterberg: Modern times 'til the end of the Thirty Years' War (1500–1650)

 By the acquisition of region "Marken" the area of Winterberg strongly extended.
 There were similar trends in neighbouring towns.
 At the beginning of the 16th century Winterberg expanded her farmland in the area of Astenberg.
 Thereby they got during conflict with the count of von Waldeck who owned rights in the neighbouring village Nordenau.
 From southwest her territorial claims overlapped with the county Wittgenstein.
 This quarrel stretched with both opponents up to the end of the 18th century.
 In a comparison with Wittgenstein 1783 the debatable area was split.

 During the Thirty Years' War the neighbouring town Medebach and Hallenberg were 1634 destroyed by Hessian troops.
 Both had to suffer very much from contributions, lootings and murders.
 Besides, still the plague broke out soon afterwards.
 Both towns thereby had to register big population losses.
 This destiny seems to have remained saved to the city of Winterberg to a great extent.
 An important clue for this is that in 1638/39 the town council could buy a new organ for 240 imperial talers.
 Vice versa this could be the trigger for a vain siege of the town about 1640.
 The Winterberger shooters repulsed therefore attacking Hessen and Sweden successfully.

 Witch hunts

 As in many other places in the Duchy of Westphalia, between the 16th and 18th centuries, witch trials and executions took place in Winterberg.
 The exact number is unknown because the source material is extremely poor.
 Documented witch trials took place in 1523, probably 1562, 1629 and possibly 1728.
 On November 19, 1993, at the site of the "Winterberger Halsgerichts" a monument was opened as a memorial to the victims of the 16th century witch hunts.

 Points of interest

 The second highest mountain of the Sauerland, the Kahler Asten in the Rothaargebirge, is located in the city area, which also contains the spring of the Lenne and Ruhr rivers.

+Transport

+The nearest airports to Winterberg is Paderborn Lippstadt Airport (68 km away) and Dortmund Airport (97 km away).
+Frankfurt Airport is also at a reasonable distance, it is located 163 km away from the town.